HumbertoFC/Password-Generator/README.md

 WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page.

-## Giving the instructions the password generator should look like this.
+### Giving the instructions the password generator should look like this:

+You can also try it out here: https://humbertofc.github.io/Password-Generator/

 ![Untitled_ Apr 17, 2021 1_39 PM](https://user-images.githubusercontent.com/79770408/115121827-c2575400-9f82-11eb-86a0-ea87bced5016.gif)